 - Two plastic storage pockets for notes and loose papers

-- Term dates and important dates for each state up to 2020
+- Term dates and important dates for each state

 - Term goals and term overview section at the beginning of each term